julianladisch/paia-wiki/Confirmations.md

 * `multiple (0..1)`: true/false whether multiple options can be selected (false by default)
 * `option`(1..n)`: unordered list of options to select from.
 * `option.id` (0..1)?`: URI identifying the option.
-If not given, `option.default` MUST be true or not given.
+If this field is not given, `option.default` MUST either be true or not given.
 * `option.amount` (0..1): Optional fee amount.
 Values matching `/^0+\.00/` and MUST be treated equal to no amount and vice versa.
 * `option.about` (1..1)?: Textual description or label of the option
-* `option.default` (0..1): true/false whether this option is selected by default (if not given: false if option.id is given, true otherwise)
+* `option.default` (0..1): true/false whether this option is selected by default.
+If this field is not given its value can be assumed as `false` when field `option.id` is given and `true` otherwise.

 The confirmation request, if given by `doc.confirm`, MUST include all confirmations, including those already confirmed by the client with a confirmation response.
 It's up to the client how to show multiple confirmations (step-by-step, all-in-one-screen...).